-The PG Certificate develops a foundation of knowledge and skills for all staff involved in higher education careers and employability work.
+The course is approved by the Association of Graduate Careers Advisory Services (AGCAS) and designed and taught in partnership with this professional body.
+It is also approved by the Career Development Institute (CDI) as meeting the qualification requirement for the UK Register of Career Development Professionals.
 The course is designed for anyone who is new to the work and/or wishes to enrol on a shorter course than the PG Diploma and MA.
 It is approved by the Association of Graduate Careers Advisory Services (AGCAS) and designed and taught in partnership with this professional body.
 It is also approved by the Career Development Institute (CDI) as meeting the qualification requirement for the UK Register of Career Development Professionals.

 - Challenges of Careers Work in Higher Education